Iftakharpy/Colt-Steele-Datastructures-and-Algorithms/README.md

     We swap the values of smallest number index and the first index.

     Note: After each swap we increment our smallest index by 1.
           Otherwise it will ony bring the smallest number to at index 0 everytime and won't sort the array.

+## 3. Insertion Sort
+    In Insertion sort an unsorted element gets placed in the correct place after each iteration.

+    We start by assuming that first number in the list/array is already sorted.
+    We start iterating from the index 1 and continue to the last index.
+    We bring the value of index in the right place by comparing the numbers before the current index(if current index is 5 we start comparing from 4 and go all the way to the beginning).
+    If the number is smaller than the number we continue exploring behind.
+In each step we push the values to the right so that we can insert the number in the right place.
+    If we find an number that is either smaller or equals to the current index's number we consider that index is the right place for the number.
+    We continue doing this for each element in the array.
+After each iteration we our target index increases by 1.
 ___

 &nbsp;